 - Uniform bottles: Decant products into amber or frosted pump bottles.

-- Spa tools: Natural bristle body brush, soft exfoliating mitt, and a teak shower mat.
+- Spa tools: A natural bristle body brush, a soft exfoliating mitt, and a teak shower mat.

 14. Soften the Space With Textiles

-Textiles = warmth.
-Beyond towels, look for places to add softness that can handle a little moisture without drama.
+Textiles equal warmth.
+Beyond towels, look for places to add softness that can handle a little moisture without any drama.

 Try This